-That really depends on the individual entities.
-It’s difficult for a single dispensary that’s maybe running everything off a very simplistic network, and they have maybe one person, or maybe it’s an outsourced IT person.
+That depends on the individual entities.
+It’s difficult for a single dispensary that’s maybe running everything off a very simplistic network, and they have maybe one person, or perhaps it’s an outsourced IT person.
 It’s difficult for them to do those audits, but it’s necessary.

-you can’t just say we’re doing this; you actually have to do it.
+you can’t just say we’re doing this; you have to do it.

 An easy example is access controls; here’s the type of thing that might escape a small dispensary.
 An employee has access to their systems; then that an employee gets fired or quits, and you know they don’t have an IT person on-site and they forget about it for a week or two weeks and in this week or two weeks that person goes back into the system and takes a whole bunch of data and does something with it they shouldn’t be doing.